 Your Miranda Right of ‘you have the right to an attorney’ applies when you inform the interrogating officer that you are requesting an attorney be contacted and made available.
 Once you invoke your right to counsel, all questioning must cease until the lawyer arrives.

-The second part of your attorney Miranda Rights, ‘if you cannot afford an attorney, one will be appointed to you,’ was made applicable on a state level in the United State Supreme Court case Gideon v.
+The second part of your attorney Miranda Rights, ‘if you cannot afford an attorney, one will be appointed to you,’ was made applicable on a state level in the United States Supreme Court case Gideon v.
 Wainwright (1963), affirming indigent defendants will be granted the same entitlement to appointed legal counsel.
 Therefore, when you cannot afford a private attorney, the court will provide you a court-appointed attorney from the public defender’s office.

 Understanding your 5th and 6th Amendment Rights is an essential barrier between you and an unjust deprivation of human rights.
 Our attorneys at the Law Office of Adams and Luka know this and fight every day to make sure those rights are always preserved for every client.
 Please feel free to call with any questions.